polterguy/system42/README.md

 ## Structure

-All files belonging to System42 is contained in the _"/system42/"_ folder.
 The _"application-startup.hl"_ file is evaluated when your application pool starts.
 This file creates a couple of helper Active Events, for evaluating Hyperlambda files, and folders.
 In addition, it evaluates all files in the "/system42/startup/" folder.

 When it is done with the above tasks, it will evaluate all "application specific" and "components specific" startup files.
 These are files inside of any "/system42/apps/xxx/" and "/system42/components/xxx/" folders,